 On Saturday, April 21 from 10 a.m. to 2 p.m., celebrate conservation success stories at the Smithsonian's National Zoo in honor Earth Day.
 This year's event features family friendly activities, hands-on learning opportunities and interactive demonstrations—all in the name of conservation.
 Hear first-hand from Zoo experts about some of the innovative solutions being used in the fight to save species, and learn how you can take action to help protect the planet at this free event!

 Have you ever wondered what it's like to be a scientist?
-Find out how you can get involved in citizen science projects through programs like Neighborhood Nestwatch, FrogWatch and more!
-At this station, you can test your animal-spotting skills with a surveying game or see a bird-banding demonstration up close, while learning about ways help protect local wildlife.
+Find out how you can get involved in citizen science projects through programs like iNaturalist, Neighborhood Nestwatch, Virginia Working Landscapes and more!
+Practice your animal-identification skills or see a bird-banding demonstration up close, while learning about ways to help protect local wildlife.

 Around the world, coral reefs are dying — but we're not giving up hope just yet!
-Visit the Coral Conservation station to see coral up close and to learn about the groundbreaking work of Smithsonian scientists in the field of coral cryopreservation.
+See coral up close and learn about the groundbreaking work of Smithsonian scientists in the field of coral cryopreservation.
 Find out what you can do to work toward a brighter future for coral reefs and the millions of animals that depend upon them for survival.

 Nature Play and Word Expeditions

 You're never too young to help care for animals and the planet!
 Stop by this station, sponsored by the PNC Grow Up Great Foundation, to learn how kids ages 2 and older can help protect the planet, all while building early vocabulary skills!
 Make a seed ball or a seed packet that will help you grow tasty treats for the birds and butterflies in your own backyard.